threatworx/twigs/README.rst

   --enable_tracking_tags
                         Enable recording ServiceNow specific information (like
                         ServiceNow instance name, etc.) as asset tags

+Mode: dast
+$ twigs dast --help
+usage: twigs dast [-h] --url URL --assetid ASSETID [--plugin PLUGIN] [--args ARGS] [--assetname ASSETNAME]

+optional arguments:
+  -h, --help            show this help message and exit --url URL             Application URL
+  --assetid ASSETID     A unique ID to be assigned to the discovered webapp
+                        asset
+  --plugin PLUGIN       DAST plugin to be used.
+Default is skipfish.
+Requires
+                        the plugin to be installed separately.
+  --args ARGS           Optional extra arguments to be passed to the plugin --assetname ASSETNAME
+                        Optional name/label to be assigned to the webapp asset

 Note: For Windows hosts, you can use provided PowerShell script (windows_discovery.ps1) for discovery.
 It requires PowerShell 3.0 or higher.